kingchenc/Temtem-Helper/README.md

 ![Bot Preview](combined_image.png)

+## Important Notes

+> **Game Settings**
+> The template images in the `img` folder are configured for these specific game settings:
+> - Window Resolution: 1360x768
+> - Quality: Low
+> - Texture: Low
+> - UI Scale: 100%

+> **Language Settings**
-> **Important Language Note**: Some template images contain German text.
-If you use Temtem in a different language, you'll need to create new templates using the screenshot function for these text-based elements:
+> Some template images contain German text.
+If you use Temtem in a different language, you'll need to create new templates for:
 > - Kill button ("kill")
 > - Choice dialog ("choose")
 > - Overload dialog ("overload")